 A Transformative Undergraduate Curriculum

 HKU’s four-year undergraduate curriculum provides flexibility: with advice from academic staff, you can devise your own combination of disciplinary majors, minors and electives both within and outside your home faculty.
 In addition to these discipline-specific studies, students are encouraged to explore issues of fundamental importance to all human societies through the Common Core courses.
-The curriculum also incorporates a diverse range of learning experiences, including overseas exchanges, internships and real-life projects both in Hong Kong and further afield.
+It also provides opportunities for diverse learning experiences such as overseas exchange, internship, and real-life projects in and outside Hong Kong.
 For details, please click here.